slac-mission-support/ODTS-mini-Scan/Software/_cloning_instructions.md

 * Revise config.py in the Prod folder of ODTS-mini-Scan to reflect the new hostname.
 * Revise config.py to reflect the event file in /dev/input which receives data from the barcode scanner.
   * To determine which event file captures the scanner input, type `cat /proc/bus/input/devices` at a command prompt
+  * Boot the box without the keyboard and mouse, then plug them in after boot up before running the command.
+This will ensure the correct event address without keyboard and mouse.
+For example, the event file is event0 without keyboard and mouse, and event13 with them.
+Future updates may reconfigure the event to connect by device ID rather than event filename.
 * Execute the config.py file to create config.ini.
 * Edit the rc.local file (sudo nano /etc/rc.local) and uncomment the line which runs Capture_barcode.py on boot.
 This line should be enabled when the box is run headless (without monitor).
 * Disconnect the monitor and reboot the Pi.
 The new box should now perform like other production boxes.